GLOBAL MARKETS-Shares rebound, Treasury yields rise on stronger data

 "We are trying to address a very complex set of facts with a very blunt instrument via monetary policy and I think that it's not going to turn out well," Ward said.

-The dollar eased for a third straight day, slipping from a two-decade high against a basket of major currency peers, as an uptick in risk appetite cut the greenback's safe-haven appeal.
+The dollar eased for a third straight day, pulling back from a two-decade high against a basket of major peers, as an uptick in risk appetite cut the greenback's safe-haven appeal.

 Fears remain about the strength of the world's two largest economies after weak retail and factory figures in China and some disappointing U.S. manufacturing data. .